tindevelopers/api-management-panel/VERCEL-ENV-SETUP-SUMMARY.md

 - **Solution Applied**: Configured all environments with Supabase variables
 - **Deployment Triggered**: New deployment with environment variables
 - **Expected Resolution**: Within 2-3 minutes (deployment time)

+---

+**🔒 Security Note**: All sensitive credentials have been removed from this documentation for security purposes.

 **🚀 The API Management Panel develop branch should now be fully functional!**